 HR leaders should connect and communicate with the senior management of organizations to educate and share the understanding that employees are pivotal in impacting business results.
 This requires HR leaders to possess strong communication skills and strong conflict management skills at all levels within the organization.

 The best leader communicates powerfully and broadly.
 Apart from that, a great communicator also needs to have the ability to accurately and empathetically deliver the support and guidance needed.
 Still, their employees resolve problems and increase productivity.

 Consequently, they should harness their functional and technical skills to develop diversity and inclusion initiatives and labor relations to attract, maintain and develop the best personnel to fulfil the business objectives.

 Empathy can be defined as "vicarious introspection".
 While strategic thinking, change management and the ability to execute are often highly regarded in the business world, empathy is one of the most underrated leadership skills.
 Yet, the capacity to be able to relate to others can inspire and empower a team to greater heights.
 There is nothing "soft" about trying to see things from an employee's perspective.
 In fact, by putting oneself in the employee's shoes, a leader is likely to motivate their team to deliver better results.

 Application and Development of Functional Knowledge

-Having said that, this is but one element, and the differentiator between a great HR leader and fellow HR professionals is the attitude towards functional knowledge development and applying expertise in an analytical and strategic way in order to impact the organisational objectives positively.
-A great HR leader will continually be learning and remaining up to date with continuing professional development and industry best practices to implement in their organisations.
+Having said that, this is but one element, and the differentiator between a great HR leader and fellow HR professionals is the attitude towards functional knowledge development and applying expertise in an analytical and strategic way in order to impact the organizational objectives positively.
+A great HR leader will continually be learning and remaining up to date with continuing professional development and industry best practices to implement in their organizations.